rkuma183/wilsonmar.github.io/_posts/2016-08-16-jam-stack-website-project-plan.md

    - _<a href="#Tags">Tags</a> describe the work (for use in mouse-over and publicity)
    <br /><br />

-0. Correct typos from previous site.
+0. DONE Correct typos from previous site.
+WILSON[2 hrs]
-0. DONE - Sample from the .csv file.
-[2 hrs]
+0. DONE Sample from the .csv file.
+WILSON[2 hrs]

-0. Parse .csv file to generate .md files.
+0. DONE Parse .csv file to generate .md files.
    <a target="_blank" href="http://vmassuchetto.github.io/2013/08/08/python-script-to-automate-jekyll-post-creation/">
-   A Python program?</a>
+   A Python program?</a> WILSON[3 hrs]

    To do on each picture: